 It looks like a UDP issue to me indeed, luckily I can still remember some stuff from the “good old days”.
 You can define UDP transport settings in the Remote Desktop Gateway configuration shown below

-This setting was already enabled for a long time.
-We decided to turn it off to check out if there was any difference.
+This setting had been enabled for a long time.
+We decided to turn it off to see if there was any difference.

 Yes, there was… When we turned it off the Remote desktop client could log in immediately.
 We decided to look further into why UDP suddenly wasn’t working.

 After checking out the Firewall and NAT table, we noticed something weird.
-The NAT rule to forward the UDP traffic was disabled?
+Was the NAT rule to forward the UDP traffic disabled?

 When turning it on and enabling the UDP on the rd gateway again it also worked!